liuyehcf/BlogSource/_unposts/Interview.md

 1. What is the purpose of the "explicit" keyword in C++?
     > The "explicit" keyword in C++ is used to prevent implicit type conversions by specifying that a constructor or conversion function should only be used for explicit, direct initialization.

-1. What is the difference between "const" and "constexpr" in C++?
-    > "const" is used to specify read-only variables or functions, while "constexpr" is used to declare values that can be evaluated at compile-time, enabling optimization and use in constant expressions.

 1. Explain the concept of multithreading in C++.
     > Same as Java